 Add your trap or bait station/s and start recording catches or bait take as they happen.

 For detailed help in getting started with Trap.NZ, visit their help pages at help.trap.nz.

 If you can’t or don't want to use an app, then use these forms and send in your results:

 Send to your coordinator or get in touch with Pest Free Kaipātiki.

-3. Reporting on Volunteers: volunteering hours and activity types
+3. Volunteer action: reporting of volunteering hours and activity types

 You can record your group's projects and activities, the number of volunteers, the hours worked, the amount of rubbish and weeds removed, trees planted, etc. This data allows Pest Free Kaipātiki to track the work of volunteers in ecological halos in addition to a wide range of ecological and conservation work and events.